 You should also brush their teeth a few times a week and clean their ears regularly in order to prevent infection.

 The Jackshund is typically a healthy dog, but there are quite a few conditions that could potentially affect them.

 It’s important to note that while your dog could encounter any of these issues regardless of what you do, their overall health will be negatively impacted in a huge way if you allow them to become obese.

-There’s little difference between the sexes with this breed.
+There’s little difference between the sexes with the Jackshund.
 They’re about the same size and their temperaments are roughly the same.